GiuseppeGalilei/Unifi-Network-Application/README.md

 ### For CasaOS users:
 The [Pull Request](https://github.com/IceWhaleTech/CasaOS-AppStore/pull/374) I created got merged!!
-Now you can easily deploy the Unifi Network Application from the official CasaOS AppStore.🤩
+Now you can easily deploy the Unifi Network Application from the official **CasaOS AppStore**.🤩